 Yes, there is an entire Family History Reference Collection in the Local Studies Reading Room.
-It includes handbooks, reference works and historical records on CD-ROM, microfiche, and microfilm.
+It includes handbooks, reference works and historical records on microfiche and microfilm.

 You can find out more by checking out the Family History section of our website.

 Is assistance available?

 Yes, our Local Studies staff are always happy to help with your research during office hours Monday to Friday.
 To make an appointment phone 9847 6807.